 A picture of pedestrians on Mulberry Street, located in the heart of a bustling Italian neighborhood.

-A pair of children purchasing snacks from a streetside peanut vendor on West 42nd Street.
+Children purchasing snacks from a street vendor on West 42nd Street.

-A beggar with an eyepatch and facial scars receives money from a passing pedestrian.
+A man with an eyepatch and facial scars asking for spare change from a passing pedestrian.

 Photograph of a man selling flowers to customers, framed by large bouquets against the iconic backdrop of the surrounding buildings.